EranOfek/AstroPack/matlab/util/+db/@DbAdmin/postgressql_v14.md

-# PostgreSQL V14
+# PostgreSQL V14 - Installation Instructions

-### Installation
+This documents contains installation instructions of PostgreSQL database engine in Windows and Linux, along with utilities such as JetBrains DataGrip.

-Installation instructions for Linux:
+### PostgreSQL V14 - Installation on Linux:

 https://techviewleo.com/how-to-install-postgresql-database-on-ubuntu/

 	sudo apt update && sudo apt upgrade